How to Manage a Medical Practice for Telemedicine Physicians

 Quality of care is the most important aspect of any medical practice, virtual or not.
-Rangbar and her team work with SOC’s Chief Medical Officer, B. Tilman Jolly, MD, and the VP of Clinical Quality to conduct monthly virtual and quarterly in-person meetings with physicians to ensure understanding and execution of clinical protocols.
+Rangbar and her team work with SOC’s Chief Medical Officer and the VP of Clinical Quality to conduct monthly virtual and quarterly in-person meetings with physicians to ensure understanding and execution of clinical protocols.
 Chart reviews are conducted with each physician, as well.

 Telemedicine Clinician Recruitment

 Rangbar oversees a full-time recruiter who identifies talent and meets with physicians all over the U.S. to explain the benefits of a telemedicine practice, which are many.
 Physicians get to work from home, have a much more flexible schedule than in other types of medical practice, and see a larger variety of cases than other physicians.
 Acute telemedicine physicians help patients when they are at their most vulnerable, such as during a stroke.
 Treating a patient who may not otherwise have been able to see an experienced, highly qualified specialist in their community hospital provides job satisfaction and helps prevent burnout.

 Rangbar seeks board-certified physicians with over ten years of clinical expertise but that is just the beginning of assessing candidates.
 The standards are high; there are many additional requirements that make for a successful telemedicine physician.
 SOC also has expectations regarding company culture and willingness to contribute to medical committees.

 Telemedicine Clinician Training